Are you sure you want to log out?

 In a lumbar puncture, a sample of cerebrospinal fluid is taken from the spine using a needle.
 This tests for meningitis which is a possible complication of sepsis.

-An x-ray can also be used to check the baby’s lungs to see if there are any signs of an infection.
+An x-ray can also be used to check the baby’s lungs, heart, and abdominal organs, to see if there are any signs of an infection.

 Treatment for neonatal sepsis can vary depending on how old the baby is, their current state of health, and how severe their symptoms are.

-If your doctor suspects that your child has sepsis, they will prescribe antibiotics first.
+If your doctor suspects that your child has sepsis, they will admit the baby and immediately start with broad-spectrum antibiotics.
 This will help fight off any bacteria while the doctor waits for test results.